Featuring timeless dances, magnificent costumes, beautiful sets and plenty of magic, The Nutcracker takes you on a journey you won’t soon forget.

 Here are some fun facts that provide a different look at the beloved ballet.

-- There are 25 company dancers who perform in The Nutcracker.
-6 have learned multiple roles.
+- There are 28 company dancers who perform in The Nutcracker. many have learned multiple roles for this production.

 - The ballet features 180 students from BalletMet’s academy.
-This is the highest number of academy students to be featured yet!
+This is one of the highest numbers of academy students to be featured yet!

 - The dancers put in many hours of rehearsal to learn all of their parts, and the total number varies from year to year.
-In 2018, the company dancers have put in 100 hours of studio rehearsal.
+In 2018, for example, the company dancers have put in 100 hours of studio rehearsal.
 About half of that time is with everyone in one studio together, and the other half is done with 2 to 3 simultaneous rehearsals at a time in different studios.
 In the 2023/24 season, BalletMet Dance Academy students began their preparations for The Nutcracker as early as September.

 - There are 4 Nutcracker Prince costumes, 5 Adult Clara costumes and 5 Sugar Plum Fairy costumes.